alexwidua/figma-easing-gradients/README.md

 ## ✨ Usage

 1. Go to _Plugins > Easing Gradients_
-1. Select a shape with atleast one gradient fill 🎨
+1. Select a shape with at least one gradient fill 🎨
 1. Use one of the easing function presets or drag the control handles for custom easing 🖐️
 1. Apply easing ✨